In this video, I’ll discuss the evening routine that I began after I quit drinking.

 My evening routine simply augmented my commitment to supplementation, exercise, and self-improvement.

-If you’re struggling like I was after I quit drinking, you may not be able to afford a high-end nutritional system.
-You can fix your deficiencies and rebalance your brain chemistry with affordable supplements that you can obtain on Amazon and from companies like Calm Support (which also makes Sleep Support).
+If you’re struggling like I was after I quit drinking, you can fix your deficiencies and rebalance your brain chemistry with supplements like Calm Support (which also makes Sleep Support).

 I hope you enjoyed this video!
 Feel free to subscribe on YouTube to stay posted for more.